Ho Chi Minh Trail Laos

 70% off road

 Day 2: Ban Nahin to Mu Gia Pass.
 210 Kilometers 6 Hrs riding.
 After breakfast we head up to the Mui Gia Pass, which was a major entry point for the North Vietnamese Army (NVA) on its way into Laos during the Vietnam War.
-Their more Northerly entry point to the Nape is now a reservoir and the Trails have gone forever.
+Their more Northerly entry point to the is now a reservoir and the Trails have gone forever.
 As we arrive at the bottom of the Mui Gia Pass, we’ll see if we can take the old Trail up to the top.
 It’s overgrown in the wet season and not always possible.
 From the top of the Pass you can see the challenge ahead, as we look down the Annamite mountains and some of its great views.

 Day 3: Mu Gia Pass Exploration Day.
-An early awakening this morning to enjoy a view the sunrise and the pass.
+An early awakening this morning to enjoy the sunrise.
 Then we head off onto the local trail to visit some key villages.
 This area was a hot spot in the war.
 It was also the focus of one of the biggest search operations ever mounted in Laos.
 An operation to rescue a pilot shot down in the Phanop Valley.
 From there we’ll ride to visit the caves, where people lived for an incredible nine years to escape the bombing campaign.
 This whole area was a maze of trails during that time and some remaining cobblestone paths can still be seen.
 We won’t cover much distance today, but there will really be a lot to see.

 Day 4: Mu Gia to Ban Nongping.
 110 Kilometers 3-4 Hrs riding.
 We have a fantastic day ahead of us.
 Our first job is to cross the awesome fords of the Xe Bang Fai River.
 Depending on the time of year it will definitely get your attention and might get your feet wet!
 Our destination is the Xe Bangfai River Cave.
 The cave swallows the river for 7 km and is the longest river cave in Laos.
 It is not only 76 meters wide and 56 meters high, but also a spectacular piece of wonderment and natural beauty.
 The cave was used during the war as a link between Vietnam and Laos.
 We will stay overnight at a home-stay in Ban Nongping Village.

 Day 5: Ban Nongping to Vilabury.
 120 km 5 Hrs riding.
 The ride today is all dirt.
 Dirt tracks all the way to the Vietnamese border.
 The Ban Karia Pass and Ban Laboy Ford also awaits us.
 A Ford that holds the unenviable record as the most bombed out area in the Indochina War.
-In spite of that rained destruction, a pristine section of cobblestones still remain up to the Ban Kari Pass.
-Once done, we will head back on Route 912 which was a key one out of the pass.
+In spite of that rained destruction, a pristine section of cobblestones still remtoain up to the Ban Kari Pass.
+Once done, we will head back on Route 912 which was a key trail out the pass.
 It’s a great stretch of trail down into Vilabury and our overnight accommodation in a local guest house.

 Day 6: Vilabury to Xepon.
 80 Kilometers 4 Hrs riding.
 Today is an easy ride down to Xepon via Muang Phine.
 Xepon is an interesting area, as it houses a museum that honor’s the Battle of Lam Son 719.
 The battle was a last-ditch attempt by the South Vietnamese Army to try and stop the flow of arms down the Trail.
 However, it didn’t go to plan for them.
 The afternoon can be spent relaxing, tomorrow we have a full day of activities.